xavierw05/xavierw05/README.md

 ![🇮🇩 Indonesian](https://img.shields.io/badge/%F0%9F%87%AE%F0%9F%87%A9%20Indonesian-DA251D?style=for-the-badge)

 # 🗂️ Portfolio
-A collection of geospatial analyses and mapping projects focused on analyzing real-world issues, which include natural disasters, socio-demographic inequalities, and spatial disparities across diverse regions worldwide.
+A collection of my geospatial analyses and mapping projects, focusing on real-world challenges such as natural disasters, socio-demographic inequalities, and other spatial disparities across different regions worldwide, using data from a variety of governmental and organizational sources.
 #### Overview
 - [North America](#north-america)
 ## North America